Usage-based insurance programs

 Most companies will charge a very low base rate and then have a per mile fee.
 The per mile fee is usually pennies.
 The amount changes based on the amount of coverage you want for your vehicle and some other demographic question.

-As you can see– pay-per-mile, pay-as-you-go and pay-as-you-drive insurance all mean basically the same coverage and provide a way to lower your insurance premium.
+As you can see, pay-per-mile, pay-as-you-drive, and pay-as-you-go auto insurance all mean basically the same coverage and provide a way to lower your insurance rate.
+In the next two sections, we’ll look at the other two primary forms of UBI.

 Pay-how-you-drive is the more technologically-advanced form of insurance premium.
 This works by constantly monitoring your car, and providing metrics such as: